-Duchenne muscular dystrophy (DMD) is a genetic neuromuscular disorder that affects 1 in 5000 males.
+Duchenne muscular dystrophy is a genetic neuromuscular disorder that affects 1 in 5000 males.
 The author outlines the clinical presentation and advances in the molecular pathogenesis and treatment of Duchenne muscular dystrophy.
 Proactive management with corticosteroids and early recognition of cardiac and respiratory pathophysiology has had a significant impact on improving the outcome of patients with Duchenne muscular dystrophy.
 Additionally, new exon-skipping treatments are showing promise in patients with certain DMD gene mutations and gene therapy preliminary results are very encouraging.

 • Duchenne muscular dystrophy is a multisystem progressive genetic disease that primarily causes skeletal and cardiac muscle degeneration.

 • Dystrophin, a subsarcolemmal protein, is responsible for the severe pathology of muscle cells, and most therapeutic efforts are directed to provide this protein for the muscle tissue.

 • Survival is currently prolonged with corticosteroid use, ventilatory support, and multidisciplinary care.